techmaharaj/scalekit-guide/docs/single-sign-on/quickstart-sso.md

 // if there are no errors and if this is not an IdP initiated SSO, then authenticate with the code const res = await sc.authenticateWithCode({
   code: code,
-  redirectUri: redirectUri
+  redirectUri: redirectUri,
 });

 // res.user has the authenticated user's details const userEmail = res.user.email;

 // next step is to create a session for this user and allow access to your application resources
 ```